informedica/Informedica.Observations.Lib/README.md

 to a data set with observations over time for a patient.
 This data set in turn can be used for further statistical and machine learning purposes.

-The theory of this library is described in this [blog](https://informedica.nl/?p=213).
+The theory and background of this library is described in this [blog](https://informedica.nl/?p=213).

 ## Data input